1975 Boston Marathon

 The 1975 Boston Marathon took place on Monday, April 21, 1975.
 It was the 79th time the Boston Marathon was organized.
 Of the field of 2,041 competitors, 1,838 completed the race; 1,810 men and 28 women.

 The men's race was won by American Bill Rodgers in 2:09:55, setting a new course record.
 At the time, Rodgers was a graduate student at Boston College; he later won the 1978, 1979, and 1980 editions of the race.
 The women's race was won by Liane Winter of West Germany in a world-record time of 2:42:24.

-Bob Hall became the first person to complete the Boston Marathon in wheelchair, finishing in two hours and 58 minutes.
+Bob Hall became the first recognized wheelchair champion of the Boston Marathon, finishing in two hours and 58 minutes.
+(Note: In the 1970 Boston Marathon, a disabled veteran in a wheelchair, Eugene Roberts, began before the official noon start of the race and went on to complete the course in approximately seven hours.)